External nasal nerve

-The external nasal nerve is the terminal branch of the anterior ethmoidal nerve (its continuation beyond the inferior border of the nasal bone).
-The external nasal nerve passes inferior-ward through the lateral nasal wall.
+The external nasal nerve is the terminal sensory branch of the anterior ethmoidal nerve.
+It emerges between the nasal bone and the lateral nasal cartilage after passing from the nasal cavity to the external surface of the nose.
 It provides sensory innervation to the area of skin of the nose between the nasal bones superiorly and the tip of the nose inferiorly (excluding the alar portion surrounding the external nares).
+It is relevant in surgical and cosmetic procedures involving the external nose and may be a source of sensory disturbance following nasal trauma or rhinoplasty.